darktable-org/dtdocs/content/lighttable/digital-asset-management/sequence.md

 When an image is imported into your darktable library, it is automatically positioned in the global sequence after all previously-imported images.
 A duplicated image is initially positioned in the global sequence immediately after its original, regardless of intervening image imports.

 Tagged images are sequenced within each attached tag in the order that the tag is attached.
 Selected sets of images are tagged in order of the _sort by_ setting in effect at the moment the tag is attached.
 Newly-tagged images are initially positioned after all images previously associated with that tag.
-A duplicated image inherits all of its origanal's tags and is positioned within each as a newly-tagged image.
+A duplicated image inherits all of its original's tags and is positioned within each as a newly-tagged image.

-The __primary selection criterion__ of a collection determines which sequence drag-and-drop alters while working in lighttable filemanager or the filmstrip.
-If the primary collection criterion is "tag", drag-and-drop alters the chosen tag-based sequence(s).
+A collection's __selection criterion__ determines which sequence drag-and-drop alters while working in lighttable filemanager or the filmstrip.
+Drag-and-drop withn a tag-based collection alters a designated tag's sequence.
 Otherwise, drag-and-drop alters the global sequence of all images in the library.

 The next section, [custom sort](../../lighttable/digital-asset-management/custom-sort.md), suggests how to efficiently and safely use drag-and-drop image resequencing. __Note its [cautions](./custom-sort.md#cautions).__